JoseMoreville/Wallpieperi/README.md

 - Enabling the app to run at startup might have a negative impact on battery life.
 - Using power save mode increases the cpu usage since it disables hardware acceleration.
 - The app is still in alpha and might have bugs.
+- In case you want to build from source, you need to download my fork of active-win and compile and change the main executable of the node_module active-win folder to the new one. if you just want to make new features theres no need for you to do that.
+- I'll try to improve the sound feature but it's not a priority.

 <br>
 <br>